timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART II-GENERAL BENEFITS/CHAPTER 17-HOSPITAL, NURSING HOME, DOMICILIARY, AND MEDICAL CARE/SUBCHAPTER II-HOSPITAL, NURSING HOME, OR DOMICILIARY CARE AND MEDICAL TREATMENT.md

     * (C) in the course of serving in the Armed Forces, participated in a sensitive mission or served in a sensitive unit.

-  * (3) The term "sensitive mission" means a mission of the Armed Forces that, at the time at which an eligible veteran seeks treatment, is classified.
+  * (3) The term "sensitive mission" means a mission of the Armed Forces that, at the time at which an eligible individual seeks treatment, is classified.

   * (4) The term "sensitive unit" has the meaning given that term in section 130b(c)(4) of title 10.